been-jamming/A1Emu/README.md

 # A1Emu
-Console based Apple 1 emulator for Windows
+Console based Apple 1 emulator for Windows and Linux

 To build type